 Students enrolled in the Nido R. Qubein School of Communication (NQSC) have access to a diverse array of production technologies, from dedicated computer labs to production studio space to a staffed and stocked equipment room for use with all manner of multimedia projects.
 The resources in the NQSC are an integral part of our student-focused curriculum designed to provide students with personal, hands-on experiences that will prepare them for careers in the professional world of communication across a wide variety of majors.

-The broadcast studios provide a real-world laboratory for students exploring careers in the broadcast, corporate media, and television news industries.
-The studios underwent a complete renovation in the summer of 2017, and now boast network-caliber equipment and facilities that complement the curriculum of NQSC.
+The video studios provide a real-world laboratory for students exploring careers in the broadcast, corporate media, and television news industries.
 The studio suite is comprised of two studio areas and a central control room.
-Each studio space includes full professional lighting grids and controls.
+Each studio space includes full professional lighting fixtures, grids, and controls.
 Studio A is over 1,300 ft2 and includes a fully functional news set, green-screen wall, and production monitors.
 Studio A supports weekly student newscasts, class sessions, and independent student productions.
 Studio B is 800 ft2 and acts as a flexible studio area supporting class instruction and independent student productions.

 The Central Control Room provides access and control for both studios.
-The studios include four HD broadcast-caliber cameras with professional CueScript prompting systems.
-The heart of the control room is an integrated Ross Video Switcher, Media Server, and Graphics system.
-Ross Video is a world leader providing television control systems to entertainment and news programming like The Voice, Emmy & Grammy Awards, American Idol, and more.
+The studios include four HDTV cameras with professional teleprompter systems.
+The heart of the control room is an integrated Ross Video Carbonite Switcher, XPression Media Server, and XPression Graphics system.
 The equipment and facilities in the TV Studios are designed to create an integrated learning environment for students interested in production, producing, directing, and on-camera performance.
-Programming from the NQSC TV Studio can be streamed “live” to Facebook and YouTube providing a worldwide audience for HPU student productions.
+Programming from the NQSC TV Studio can be streamed to Facebook, YouTube and other services, providing a worldwide audience for HPU student productions.

-The NQSC provides an additional four computer labs (two featuring primarily Windows-based Dell systems and two with Apple Macintoshes) used for instruction during the day and projects at night.
-One lab also supports the Survey Research Center (SRC) as it conducts high quality public affairs and social science research using a variety of qualitative and quantitative methods.
-An editing suite also complements the computer labs, providing additional audio/video editing resources.
+The NQSC has four computer labs.
+One PC lab also supports the Survey Research Center (SRC) as it conducts high quality public affairs and social science research using a variety of qualitative and quantitative methods.
+A second PC lab is part of The Miriam and Steve Kimsey Game and Interactive Media Lab.
+Two Apple iMac Labs are used for audio/video editing and graphic design.
+Standalone iMacs located around the building complement the Apple computer labs, providing additional audio/video editing and graphic design resources.